 There are a lot of people out there looking to lose weight.

-In this article, we’ll explain how much weight you can lose in a month, the difference between fast weight loss and sustainable weight loss, and some advice for losing weight the right way.
+In this article, I'm going to answer the question "how much weight can you lose in a month?", the difference between fast weight loss and sustainable weight loss, and some advice for losing weight the right way.

 It depends on your genetics, your eating habits, how much weight you want to lose compared to your current body weight, your activity level, and more...

 For most people, there’s a more important question to ask.

-Chances are unless you’re a high-performing athlete who needs to make weight, you’re looking to permanently lose it.
+Chances are, unless you’re a high-performing athlete who needs to make weight, you’re looking to permanently lose it.
 If that’s the case, you should be more concerned with sustainability than speed.

 Although it is possible to lose weight quickly and keep it off, most people find it hard to rapidly lose weight and maintain it.
 That’s because the changes you need to drop a lot of weight quickly are hard to maintain in the long-run.